 It can be used in cement for mortar or paving stones but most often it is used in sand boxes, volleyball courts and in sand traps at golf courses.
 White sand is also frequently used to create inland beaches at lakes as well as to replace protective sand dunes along the coast.

-Okay, so now you know a little something about Concrete Sand vs. Mason Sand vs. White Sand.
+After reviewing each of these sand types, you now have a better understanding of which material to work with for your specific project.
 All you need to do now is decide which type best suits your needs and where to purchase it from.

 If you still have questions about the different types of sand, you should contact the quarries closest to where you will need the sand delivered.
 They can offer you helpful advice about which sand is best for your application, how much you are likely to need and how much each type will cost you.
 Be sure that the quarries you speak to employ experienced drivers because a truckload of sand dumped in the wrong place can lead to disastrous results and/or angry neighbors.